 - Cream the butter in a stand mixer with a paddle attachment until light and fluffy.

-- Add the sugar and beat until fully incorporated.
+- Add the molasses and beat until fully incorporated.
 Add in the egg and mix well.

 - Mix in the pumpkin puree until the muffin batter is one smooth texture.

 - In a seperate bowl, mix together all the dry ingredients.
 Slowly add these to the wet ingredients and beat until just mixed.
 Do not over mix or the muffins will become tough.

 - Scoop the pumpkin muffin batter into the muffin tin, and then bake at 375F for 12 to 15 minutes.

 - Remove the pumpkin breakfast muffins from the oven and let cool to the touch.
 Remove the muffins from the tin and let them cool fully on a wire rack.